Slow Cooker Shabu Shabu

 Fat free chicken broth

-4 head(s), baby-variety, separated into individual leaves (or 6 cups thinly sliced broccoli stalks)
+4 head(s), separated into individual leaves (or 6 cups thinly sliced broccoli stalks)

 Dried shiitake mushroom(s)